Male Nurses: What You Need to Know

 With any career, your experience is truly what you make of it.
 It is crucial to have a positive, helpful and team player attitude on your floor and throughout the entire facility.
 The vibe you give is the vibe you’ll get.

 Nurses are not just females, say it with me!
 Be proud and confident in your career choice.
 You are a kind, caring, compassionate, empathetic and extremely intelligent person.
-The world needs fantastic nurses, no matter the gender.
-Males getting into the nursing profession are essentially eliminating gender stereotypes in the field.
-It’s time to make male nurses more commonplace!
+The world also needs fantastic male nurses.
+Nowadays, males enter the field of the nursing profession are essentially eliminating gender stereotypes in the field.
+It’s time to make man nurses more commonplace!

 While your banker friends are trying to decide on their shirt and tie for the day – you get to slip on a comfortable set of scrubs!
 Not only is your work attire comfortable, but you can choose a pair of shoes that feel like you’re walking on clouds.
 Not every profession has this luxury – count your blessings!
 If you’re still looking for the “right” scrubs, we suggest checking out FIGS. According to their website the uniforms are made with Technical Comfort, which is design, performance and comfort all rolled into one.